marshalhayes/deepneuralnet-chess/README.md

 **Create the training/test data for @tensorflow**

 *I have already performed this process on the 2017-01 - 2017-10 datasets.
-You can download those directly from my Google Cloud Storage bucket*
+You can download those directly from my Google Cloud Storage bucket:*

 ```
 curl -O http://storage.googleapis.com/lichess/processed/<2017-month>/processed-output.csv